TomasRytir/mod-ollama-bot-buddy/README.md

 ## How It Works

 1. **Bot Selection:**
-   Only bots with a configured name (e.g., "OllamaTest") will be LLM-controlled.
+   Only bots with a configured name (e.g., "Ollamatest") will be LLM-controlled.
 Change the name in the source to target other bots.

 2. **State Prompt Generation:**
    Every few seconds, the module summarizes the bot's current state, inventory, quests, and surroundings and sends this to the LLM.